History repeats…some ETFs seem like Mutual Funds to me…

 How long will it be before the number of ETFs rival the number mutual funds?
 10 years?
 More?
 Less?

-I really don’t know the answer but I confess the answer doesn’t matter to me because to date I only invest in broad market ETFs that track established industry indices; S&P/TSX 60 Index and the DEX Bond Universe Index to name a couple.
-ETFs like XIU and XBB provide me with a great deal of security, knowing I’ll receive near market returns less miniscule fees.
+I really don’t know the answer but I confess the answer doesn’t matter to me because to date I only invest in broad market ETFs that track established industry indices such as the S&P/TSX 60 Index (XIU).
+Investing in plain vanilla ETFs give me security I’ll receive near market returns less minuscule fees.
 If I’m looking for fun, I got plenty of practice years ago trying to play/trade small cap stocks.
-Those days are long over.
-I invest in only broad market ETFs like XIU, XBB, VWO and a couple of others, and Canadian and U.S. dividend-paying stocks.
-That’s it.
+Those days are long over and not to be repeated.

 What about you?
 Share your comments!